-- There are 10 weekly labs which should each take 1 hour or less to complete. - The labs begin the week of September 18-22 - You may submit your lab work online to Gradescope. - Each completed lab is worth 1% of your final grade, and we will drop the lowest 2 labs at the end of the term. - To receive credit for a lab, you must complete and submit the lab work by the end of the lab time that you are registered and upload your work to Gradescope. - The labs are generally pass/fail, however you could get a partial mark if you missed a significant portion of the required work. - Since we are dropping the lowest 2 labs, you can miss up to 2 labs without affecting your mark.
+- There are 10 weekly labs which should each take 1 hour or less to complete. - The labs begin the week of January 22-26 - You must submit your lab work online to Gradescope.

+- Each completed lab is worth 1% of your final grade, and we will drop the lowest 2 labs at the end of the term. - To receive credit for a lab, you must complete and submit the lab work by the end of the lab time that you are registered and upload your work to Gradescope. - The labs are generally pass/fail, however you could get a partial mark if you missed a significant portion of the required work. - Since we are dropping the lowest 2 labs, you can miss up to 2 labs without affecting your mark.
 If you must miss more than 2 labs, you should contact your academic counsellor to request accommodations for the missed labs.
 If they approve your absence for the additional labs (after the first 2), then the weight of those additional missed labs will be shifted to your final exam.

-In-Class Quizzes
+On-Line Quizzes

-There are two in-class quizzes scheduled for October 12 and November 9.
+There are two on-line quizzes.
 Each quiz will be 40 minutes in length and will be completely multiple-choice format.
+The quizzes will be presented on-line through OWL.
+Quizzes are to be taken individually and without the aid or assistance of any person or persons.